ReMVVM/ReMVVM/README.md

 # ReMVVMCore and ReMVVMSwiftUI

 ReMVVM project contains two targets:
-* ReMVVMCore - contains ReMVVM implementation plus 'basic versions' of property wrappers that you can use with UIKit
+* ReMVVMCore - contains main parts of ReMVVM and property wrappers that you can use with UIKit
 * ReMVVMSwiftUI - contains property wrappers that should be used with SwiftUI conjunction

 Basically import ReMVVMSwiftUI when using SwiftUI, import ReMVVMCore otherwise.